-Visit our Google Scholar profile to review scholarship generated by staff at the MacPherson Institute since its establishment in 1972 (formerly the McMaster Institute for Innovation and Excellence in Teaching and Learning, Centre for Leadership in Learning, Instructional Development Centre, Learning Technologies Resource Centre, and Shell Canada Centre for Science Teachers).
+Visit our Google Scholar profile (currently in development) to review scholarship generated by staff at the MacPherson Institute since its establishment in 1972 (formerly the McMaster Institute for Innovation and Excellence in Teaching and Learning, Centre for Leadership in Learning, Instructional Development Centre, Learning Technologies Resource Centre, and Shell Canada Centre for Science Teachers).

 Publication abstracts from 2020 are gathered below.